-Diet, exercise, proper nutrition parents take care of everything but often one thing that is overlooked by most of them is bone health.
+Diet, exercise, and proper nutrition parents take care of everything but often one thing that is overlooked by most of them is bone health.
 We don’t hear the term ‘bone health’ that often!

-A recent study shows many children in India are experiencing a deficiency in vitamin D that can lead to impair acquisition of bone mass, and it also shows that nearly 30% of children are getting their bones fractured before reaching adulthood.
+A recent study shows many children in India are experiencing a deficiency in vitamin D that can lead to the impaired acquisition of bone mass, and it also shows that nearly 30% of children are getting their bones fractured before reaching adulthood.
 So it becomes very important to take care right from the very childhood.

-Here are few points why bone health is important and what measures you can take to protect your child’s bone:
+Here are a few points why bone health is important and what measures you can take to protect your child’s bone: